pmilinr/DS512-513/README.md

 5. Countries with high cancellation propensity should be flagged as High-Risk Market Segments for more controlled booking policies.

 **Summarize:**
-Italy, Brazil, and Portugal show the highest cancellation rates despite high booking volumes, while Germany, the UK, and the Netherlands remain the most stable markets.
+Brazil, Portugal and Italy show the highest cancellation rates despite high booking volumes, while Germany, the UK, and the Netherlands remain the most stable markets.

 ---
 **2. Customer Type, Market Segment, Deposit Type, and Distribution Channel**